MercyOne North Iowa Bariatric Surgery

 Obesity is no longer considered a cosmetic issue that is caused by overeating and a lack of self-control.
 The World Health Organization (WHO) now recognizes obesity as a chronic progressive disease resulting from multiple environmental and genetic factors.
-An individual is considered morbidly obese and is a candidate for surgery if he or she has a body mass index (BMI) of 35-40, and experiencing morbid obesity-related health conditions, such as high blood pressure, diabetes, sleep apnea, arthritis or 40 or more BMI.
+An individual is considered morbidly obese and is a candidate for surgery if he or she has a body mass index (BMI) of 35 to 40 and is experiencing morbid obesity-related health conditions such as high blood pressure, diabetes, sleep apnea, arthritis or a BMI of 40 or more.

 BMI is a measure used to define overweight, obesity and morbid obesity and reflects the amount of excess body fat an adult has.

-Dr. Matthew Fabian, Mason City Clinic’s bariatric surgeon, otherwise known as a weight loss surgeon, now provides a variety of bariatric and weight loss surgeries for patients to help people lose weight and restore their health and quality of life.
+At Mason City Clinic, our bariatric surgeons, otherwise known as weight loss surgeons, provide a variety of bariatric and weight loss surgeries for patients to help people lose weight and restore their health and quality of life.

 Laparoscopic Sleeve Gastrectomy

 Laparoscopic sleeve gastrectomy is a surgical weight loss procedure in which the stomach is reduced to about 15% of its original size by surgical removal of a large portion along the greater curvature, leaving a tube-like or “sleeve” shape.
 This weight loss surgery permanently reduces the size of the stomach, although there could be some dilation of the stomach later on in life.
 The procedure is not reversible.
 This surgery may be combined with the duodenal switch procedure that restricts absorption of calories and fat.

 Our physicians can provide consultation to those patients who have had bariatric surgery in the past and are not satisfied or are having continued symptoms.